Uma Thurman (song)

-Composition
+Composition and response from Uma Thurman

 The song prominently samples the theme music from The Munsters, taking an electric guitar riff and baritone sax line.
 Its title is a reference to American actress Uma Thurman's character Mia Wallace dancing with John Travolta's character Vincent Vega in an iconic scene of the film Pulp Fiction.
-Thurman; who is a fan of the band, gave permission for them to use her name.
-“I’m so flattered, it’s so nice,” Thurman said.
-“It’s incredibly chivalrous; no one ever asks permission for anything anymore, you don’t even expect it.”
+Thurman, a fan of the band, gave permission for them to use her name.
+"I'm so flattered, it's so nice," Thurman said.
+"It's incredibly chivalrous; no one ever asks permission for anything anymore, you don't even expect it."
 The track incorporates "jittery piano chords" and "clapping drums", along with bursts of verbiage like "I can move mountains, I can work a miracle".
 Bassist and lyricist Pete Wentz has stated:

 This was a fun song to write. originally, when we came up with the idea, and there was this sample in it, which is a sample from The Munsters TV show, people kept saying "oh cool, like Quentin Tarantino, cool" when we played it.
 We decided why don't we kind of create this world around that?
-To me, Uma Thurman and Winona Ryder, they were these women in pop culture who were quirky, but that made me only crush on them harder.
-And rather than going with the traditional Uma Thurman role, we thought a lot about Kill Bill and who her character was in that, and this kind of resilience and this violence, but there's something that's authentic about it (like a woman taking revenge or being empowered).
-So that's what the chorus of the song's about, and the verses are what you would do to try and capture this woman's affection.
+To me, Uma Thurman and Winona Ryder, they were these women in pop culture who were quirky, but that made me only crush on them harder. and rather than going with the traditional Uma Thurman role, we thought a lot about Kill Bill and who her character was in that, and this kind of resilience and this violence, but there's something that's authentic about it (like a woman taking revenge or being empowered). so that's what the chorus of the song's about, and the verses are what you would do to try and capture this woman's affection.